| |

 About 40 Peter Duck ketches were built, most by Porter &

-Haylett of Great Yarmouth, although the detailed fit-out of
+Haylett of Great Yarmouth.
+The detailed fit-out of

 each was not always identical, these yachts being built to